 In 2016, the school had 75 students: 33 form one students, 19 form two students, and 23 form three students.
-Through good teaching and the spiritual guidance of His Grace, the population has increased to 165 current students as of May, 2017: 56 form one students, 42 form two students, 38 form three students, and 31 form for students.
+Through good teaching and the spiritual guidance of His Grace, the population has increased to 176 current students as of May, 2017: 54 Form (Grade) One students, 51 Form (Grade) Two students, 40 Form (Grade) Three students, and 31 Form (Grade) Four students.

 The school serves both completely orphaned students and single parent students.
 Also, the community is made up of low income residents who depend on daily chores to feed and sustain their families; this hinders the payment of school fees.

 According to Kenyan system of education, teachers are employed by the government body (T.S.C – Teachers Service Commission).
 Since the school is still new, T.S.C has posted two teachers, the principal and his deputy.
 The remaining nine teachers plus five non-subordinate staff members are employed by the school and depend on what little funds they get from the school fees.